kalarsu/letscodejavascript/README.md

 --------------

 1. New javascript file build.js, to write an automated build.
+For other people to come in and to make a build from an existing system with software installed.
+Here is the automation to rebuild the system from scratch.

         (function(){
-            "use strict";    //help javascript prevent errors, not allow sloppy coding console.log("BUILD OK");
+            "use strict";    //help javascript prevent errors, not allow sloppy coding console.log("\n\nBUILD OK");
         }());

     - To run the build, type: node build.js , will see the result.